kknb1982/pands-project/README.md

     petalwid = "Petal Width"
     species = "Species"
     datafields = sepallen, sepalwid, petallen, petalwid, species

+Due to the number of times the plotting functions need to call on the numerical columns of the data only a new variable has been created for this by slicing [34](https://www.geeksforgeeks.org/python-tuples/).

     chartvariables = datafields[:4]

 ### 3.2.3 Import Fishers Iris Dataset to a DataFrame